Back to blog

 Style: athletic commercial

-Motion: gimbal moves at runner's pace, slight motion blur background
+Motion: gimbal moves at the runner's pace, motion-blurred background, arms drive

 13. Cooking sequence